HRV Chart by Age: RMSSD Norms from 10ms to 120ms

 Heart rate variability (HRV) naturally declines with age, but the range at every age is wide.
-A typical 25-year-old might show an RMSSD of roughly 60-80 ms, while a 55-year-old often averages 25-45 ms. These numbers vary by device, measurement method, and individual physiology, so a heart rate variability chart by age should be used as a general reference, not a diagnostic tool.
-The most useful approach is to track your own HRV trend over weeks and months.
-A stable or gradually improving personal baseline is a stronger signal of health and fitness than any comparison to population averages.
+A typical 25-year-old might show an RMSSD of roughly 60 to 80 ms, while a 55-year-old often averages 25 to 45 ms. Research published in the European Heart Journal and Circulation has consistently shown that RMSSD and other vagally mediated HRV metrics decrease approximately 1 to 3 percent per year after the mid-20s, driven by declining parasympathetic nervous system activity, reduced cardiac tissue compliance, and increasing arterial stiffness.
+A 2018 meta-analysis in Autonomic Neuroscience reviewing over 44,000 participants confirmed this age-related decline while noting that physically active adults maintained RMSSD values 10 to 20 percent higher than sedentary peers of the same age.
+These numbers also vary by device, measurement method, and individual physiology, so a heart rate variability chart by age should be used as a general reference, not a diagnostic tool.
+The most useful approach is to track your own HRV trend over weeks and months using a consistent device.
+Cora reads your HRV data from Apple Watch, Garmin, or Oura and tracks your rolling baseline so you can spot meaningful shifts without fixating on any single reading.

 If you have searched for a heart rate variability chart by age, you are probably trying to answer a simple question: is my HRV normal?
 That instinct makes sense.
 HRV is one of the most talked-about recovery and readiness metrics in fitness, and wearables now surface it daily.
 But raw numbers without context can mislead more than they inform.
 This guide walks through what population data actually shows, why age matters, and how to use that information without over-reacting to any single reading.